Suborno Express

-Suborno Express (Train no. 701/702) is an intercity train of Bangladesh Railway which runs between Dhaka (capital of Bangladesh) and Chittagong.
-Suborno Express has been considered one of the prestigious trains since it is considered the first luxurious non-stop train of the country.
-The train connects capital Dhaka with Port City Chittagong of Bangladesh.
+Suborno Express (Train no. 701/702) is an intercity train of Bangladesh Railway which runs between Dhaka (the capital of Bangladesh) and Chittagong.
+Suborno Express has been considered one of the prestigious trains since it is considered the first luxurious non-stop train in the country.
+The train connects the capital Dhaka with Port City Chittagong of Bangladesh.

 History

 Suborno Express made its 1st inaugural run on 14 April 1998 with allocated train no. 701 (up)/702 (down).
-It was introduced as non stop inter-city train which offers luxurious and fast service.
+It was introduced as a nonstop inter-city train that offers luxurious and fast service.
 The train starts from Dhaka Railway Station since its inauguration.
-Suborno express gets the top priority on Bangladesh Railway network.
+Suborno Express gets the top priority on Bangladesh Railway network.
 It only gives stoppage at Dhaka Airport Station.
-Thus, the train is popular among the aristocrat people.
+Thus, the train is popular among the aristocratic people.